valenting111/Machine-Learning-model-API/README.md

 ## What the repository contains:

-* `EnsembleModel.ipynb` : An Jupyter Notebook that performs the analysis and visualization of the dataset, trains an ensemble model on it and evaluate the results.
+* `EnsembleModel.ipynb` : An Jupyter Notebook that performs the analysis and visualization of the dataset, trains an ensemble model on it and evaluates the results.
 * `heart_failure_clinical_records_dataset.csv` : The dataset in question.
 * `api.py` : The main script.
 It allows to run different actions based on the user's input commands.
 * `test_data.json` : A JSON file containing a test input sample .